OntoMetric: An Ontology-Driven LLM-Assisted Framework for Automated ESG Metric Knowledge Graph Generation: The OntoMetric Framework Design

 \subsection{Overview of the OntoMetric Framework}

-OntoMetric is a three-stage, ontology-guided framework that transforms unstructured ESG regulatory documents into validated, provenance preserving knowledge graphs.
-As shown in Figure~\ref{fig:framework-overview}, the framework integrates: (1)~structure-aware segmentation to isolate coherent text units, (2)~ontology-constrained LLM extraction to ensure schema-aligned outputs, and (3)~two-phase validation (semantic and rule-based) to enforce correctness.
+OntoMetric is an ontology-first, three-stage framework for the automated construction and governance of ESG metric knowledge graphs from unstructured regulatory documents.
+Its primary objective is to transform narrative ESG standards into validated, provenance-preserving knowledge graph instances that comply with the ESG Metric Knowledge Graph (ESGMKG) ontology.
+As shown in Figure~\ref{fig:framework-overview}, OntoMetric integrates: (1)~structure-aware document segmentation to isolate coherent semantic units, (2)~ontology-constrained large language model (LLM) extraction to instantiate ESGMKG entities and relationships, and (3)~two-phase validation combining semantic type verification with rule-based schema checking.